 An open blister on your face is vulnerable to infection, especially if you touch it often.
 Frequently disinfect the sore with hydrogen peroxide to prevent bacterial infection.
 The cleaner the sore is, the more likely it will heal quickly without spreading or worsening.

 Make a licorice paste

 Licorice contains anti-inflammatory and anti-viral properties, and an acid found in licorice root has been shown in studies to stop the cold sore virus cells from spreading and counteract symptoms.
 Although drinking licorice tea may help, this is more effective as a canker sore remedy.
 Applying licorice powder topically works best for cold sores.
 Mix 1 tablespoon of licorice root powder with 1 teaspoon of petroleum jelly, and leave the cream on the sore for several hours or overnight.
-Find out some more canker sore remedies you can find at home.
+Find out if your canker sore is actually something more serious, and take a look at some more canker sore remedies you can find at home, too.

 Dab on some aloe

 Swab the cold sore with pure aloe vera gel three to four times a day until the sore goes away.
 Aloe will soothe your sensitive, blistered skin and help protect it from bacteria, which is why it’s also a proven remedy for eczema and psoriasis relief.